bellyillish/useful-idiots/README.md

 These control what your idiots do when they're not busy shooting at things.

 ### Follow
-Like "Follow Me" but rewritten with new pathfinding and [formation](#you-can-assign-followers-to-one-of-4-formations) support.
+Like "Follow Me" but rewritten with new pathfinding and [formation](#formations) support.
 Idiots move like a single squad with you as leader.
 They stay closer and on the same side of walls and obstacles in enclosed spaces.
-They avoid following you into cramped spaces unless you tell them to [stay near](#you-can-make-them-stay-a-certain-distance-from-you).
+They avoid following you into cramped spaces unless you tell them to [stay near](#distances).
 Followers automatically sprint, crouch, go prone, and adjust their headlamps to match your actions (all of which can be disabled in MCM).
+<a name="formations"></a>

 #### You can assign followers to one of 4 formations:
 - **Bunch:**   to randomly cluster behind you in a group